onflow/docs/docs/evm/guides/foundry.md

 ### Deploying to Flow PreviewNet

 We can now deploy `MyToken` using the `forge create` command.
-We need to provide the RPC URL, private key from a funded account using the faucet, and constructor arguments that is the inital mint amount in this case.
+We need to provide the RPC URL, private key from a funded account using the faucet, and constructor arguments that is the initial mint amount in this case.
 We need to use the `--legacy` flag to disable EIP-1559 style transactions.
 Replace `$DEPLOYER_PRIVATE_KEY` with the private key of the account you created earlier:

 ```shell
 forge create --rpc-url https://previewnet.evm.nodes.onflow.org \